Baildon: Gypsy parties

 Baildon was an important location for the British Gypsy community.
 A report of 1929 stated that annual Gypsy Parties had started two to three hundred years before – records were said to go back to 1770 when it was reported to be an ancient custom.
 In 1881, up to 5,000 people are said to have paid for admission.
 Gradually the event was taken over by local residents, who dressed up as Gypsies and formed 'tribes'.

-Proceeds went to the local Horticultural Society.
+Proceeds went to the local horticultural society.

 After 1897 the tradition died out, apparently because the 'real Gypsies' had disappeared.
 However, in 1929 it was revived to raise funds for Baildon Hospital.

 A local resident, John Keen, then contacted the so-called King of the Gypsies, Xavier Petulengro, and they re-established large Gypsy gatherings at Baildon, recorded on Pathe News films and shown nationally in cinemas.

-The Gypsy Parties ended with the start of the Second World War and were never revived.
+The Gypsy Parties ended with the start of the Second World War, and were never revived.

-However, in the early 1990s travellers used the Bank Holiday loophole to occupy Shipley Glen in Baildon for a weekend festival.

 Pleasure Grounds

 In northern Shipley off Prod Lane there was a small fairground with dodgem cars, booths and a historic "Aerial Glide" suspended roller coaster that for a short period had listed building status.

 In earlier years the fairground attractions at Shipley Glen were much more extensive.

 The fairground closed and is now dismantled and newly built (2015/6) private housing now covers the site.

-The only working remnant of the Pleasure Grounds is the Shipley Glen Cable Tramway a funicular railway carrying passengers from just north of Roberts Park, Saltaire up the hill side through Walker Wood to the location of the Pleasure Grounds at the top of Prod Lane.
+The only working remnant of the Pleasure Grounds is the Shipley Glen Cable Tramway, a funicular railway carrying passengers from just north of Roberts Park, Saltaire up the hill side through Walker Wood to the location of the Pleasure Grounds at the top of Prod Lane.

 Geography

 Baildon lies to the north east of Bradford, and is linked to Bradford and Shipley by the B6151.
 To the north of Baildon lies Baildon Moor, a part of Rombalds Moor, with several quarries and underlying strata of coal.

-There are the remains of old coal pits.
+There are the remains of old bell pits for mining the coal.

 Across Baildon Moor is the village of Menston, the town of Ilkley and Ilkley Moor.
 Baildon is situated on a hill to the north of the River Aire and the Leeds and Liverpool Canal.

 Baildon is 9 mi from Leeds city centre and 3 mi from Bradford city centre.